 Example 4 – Decode a Text File

 And to decode a text file that was encoded using base64, simply use the

 -d switch and pass on the text file name.

 base64 -d example3-encoded.txt

-Example 5 – Encode a custom input from user
+Example 5 – Encode a custom input from the user

-Here’s a simple example which takes input from user and display the encoded string.
+Here’s a simple example which takes input from the user and displays the encoded string.